-Lawrence J. White\ Stern School of Business New York University
+Lawrence J. White Stern School of Business New York University Lwhite@stern.nyu.edu

 The Securities and Exchange Commission continues to struggle with mutual fund and corporate governance issues and with disputes as to whether the Sarbanes-Oxley Act went too far or not far enough.
-There is another important domain of the SEC, however -- its regulation of the bond rating industry -- where recent legislation has significantly changed the landscape and offers the possibility of a more open regulatory regime and a more competitive industry.
+There is another important domain of the SEC, however - its regulation of the bond rating industry - where recent legislation has significantly changed the landscape and offers the possibility of a more open regulatory regime and a more competitive industry.
 Unfortunately, progress is not a foregone conclusion.

-With little fanfare, at the end of September President Bush signed the Credit Rating Agency Reform Act of 2006.
-This Act could well be as important for the development of U.S. capital markets as any likely reform of "Sarbox".
-Consider the fact that at the end of June 2006, there was over \$7 trillion of corporate, state and local government, and asset-backed structured finance bonds outstanding -- much of it rated by only a (literal) handful of bond rating companies.
+With little fanfare last September, President Bush signed the Credit Rating Agency Reform Act of 2006.
+The act could well be as important for the development of U.S. capital markets as any likely reform of Sarbanes-Oxley.
+Consider the fact that at the end of June 2006, there was over \$7 trillion of corporate, state, and local government, asset-backed structured finance bonds outstanding - much of it rated by only a (literal) handful of bond rating companies.

-A full understanding of the significance of this Act requires a brief recounting of the bond rating industry's history and the SEC's haphazard regulation of this industry over the past 31 years.
+A full understanding of the significance of the new law requires a brief recounting of the bond rating industry's history and the SEC's haphazard regulation of this industry over the past 31 years.